eti0/dots/README.md

 ##DotFiles##

-This is my DotFiles structure, you can fork it via
+This is my DotFiles structure, you can fork it via:

     git clone https://github.com/eti1337/dotfiles.git